octoscorp/octoscorp.github.io/README.md

 # octoscorp.github.io
-A repository for my own website
+A repository for my own website, built on the NextJS framework.